weaveworks/weave/site/systemd.md

 layout: default
 ---

-# Using Weave with Systemd

-Having installed `weave` as per [readme][], you might wish to configure the init daemon to start it on boot.
-Most recent Linux distribution releases are shipping with [systemd][].
-The information below should provide you with some initial guidance on getting a weave service configured on systemd-based OS.
+Having installed `weave` as per [Installing Weave](/site/installing-weave.md), you might find it convenient to configure the init daemon to start Weave on boot.
+Most recent Linux distribution releases are shipping with [systemd](http://www.freedesktop.org/wiki/Software/systemd/).
+The information below should provide you with some initial guidance on getting a Weave service configured on a systemd-based OS.

 ## Weave Service Unit and Configuration

-A regular service unit definition for weave is shown below and you should normally place it in `/etc/systemd/system/weave.service`.
+A regular service unit definition for Weave is shown below.
+This file is normally placed in `/etc/systemd/system/weave.service`.

     [Unit]
     Description=Weave Network